Marisa Twigg, Creative and Communications Director, April 6, 2023

 HB 507 was originally introduced as a “chicken” bill, focused entirely on agricultural laws pertaining to poultry.
 But in early December 2022, the Ohio General Assembly stuffed HB 507 with numerous other provisions, including a Mandatory Leasing Provision that requires the State to lease state parks with very little procedural safeguards.
 An open-season opportunity for oil and gas companies to lease public lands would significantly set back Ohio’s pathway toward a carbon-free future while damaging the state parks Ohioans love.

 Our lawsuit asks the Court to find HB 507 unconstitutional under the One-Subject and Three-Considerations Rules of the Ohio Constitution.
-This lawsuit filed against HB 507 will stop the Mandatory Leasing Provision from ever taking effect to protect Ohio’s state parks.
+This lawsuit against HB 507 was filed to stop the Mandatory Leasing Provision from ever taking effect to protect Ohio’s state parks.

 In addition to the Mandatory Leasing Provision, HB 507 included all of the following subjects: